VAT reliefs for disabled and older people

 HMRC provide a help service on VAT reliefs for disabled and older people.

-You can read more about the problems and inconsistencies in the VAT regime for disabled people in the Low Incomes Tax Reform Group's January 2007 report (before the 60+ relief was introduced).
+You can read more about the problems and inconsistencies in the VAT regime for disabled people in the Low Incomes Tax Reform Group's January 2007 report (before the relief for people aged 60 or over was introduced).